jandejongh/jqueues/README.md

 Multi-Server Shortest-Job First through SJF_c = CTandem2[SJF, FCFS_c].
 Finally, a special class of composite queues named "encapsulators" operate on a single queueing system.
-An encapsulator is able to modify specific aspects of the queue's behavior, like hiding the start of jobs, or limiting the waiting time of jobs (jobs that must wait beyond a threshold are automatically dropped).
+An encapsulator is able to modify specific aspects of the (sub)queue's behavior, like hiding the start of jobs, or limiting the waiting time of jobs (jobs that must wait beyond a threshold are automatically dropped).